What sets Sarah Sloboda apart?

 How much does a session cost?

-Visit the online store to see photo package options and rates.
+Visit sarahsloboda.com/overview to see current rates, mini session locations, and upcoming Photo Tour cities.
 Sarah can also help you custom-tailor a special package to tell your family’s story in a way that’s fun and convenient for you.
-She also has a variety of package options available.
 Send an email to firstname.lastname@example.org with your city / location of the photo shoot to request current pricing options and availability.

 Will my photos be perfect?

 Absolutely not.
 Sarah loathes perfection.
 Families and individuals are flawed, free-spirited, and utterly unique by nature.
 What Sarah’s work encapsulates is the essence of a family or individual’s energy, even if this means hair is out of place or clothes are slightly disheveled.
 To her, squinting eyes mean genuine smile; a wrinkled nose means laughing with joy.
 The spirit captured in her work is of paramount importance, over all other details.

 As a trained photojournalist-style photographer, she embraces the fact that moments spontaneously unfold, sometimes faster than the camera or the photographer can make adjustments.
 This is spontaneity is part of the beauty of life.
 Because of it, you may see a few images in your collection that have flaws in focus, clarity, and/or contrast.
 Sarah’s style embraces a bit of blur, a bit of grain — images that reflect the imperfect way our minds record memories.
 Many of Sarah’s clients — both commercial and private — seek out this special ability to tune in to the moment, and welcome any technical “flaws” in capturing what otherwise wouldn’t have been captured at all.
 So, there might be something special in there, even if it causes you to stretch your aesthetic sense to find it.

 How do you pronounce SLOBODA?